 Traditionally, many business rules are applied by frontline staff, but real-time data needs fast action, achieved through automated rules.

 With a clear understanding of the customer experience the airline wants to deliver, and the pain points that must be avoided, it should be straightforward to create a set of customer-first business rules that act on the data being collected.
 For example:

 The move to real-time data uses means that business rules should be flexible, and changed when needed to reflect lessons learned day-by-day.

-Take advantage of the new generation of analytical tools
+Take advantage of the new generation of aviation data systems